The application portal for the Homeowner Recovery Program opened Friday, August 1st at 8:00 a.m.

 $83,900 |

-If a household member has a disability, verification of such must be supported with proof such as:
+If a household member has a disability, verification of such must be supported with one of the following: